Woodland period: Pottery

 Pottery was widely manufactured and sometimes traded, particularly in the Eastern Interior region.
 Clay for pottery was typically tempered (mixed with non-clay additives) with grit (crushed rock) or limestone.
 Pots were usually made in a conoidal or conical jar with rounded shoulders, slightly constricted necks, and flaring rims.
 Pottery was most often decorated with a variety of linear or paddle stamps that created "dentate" (tooth-like) impressions, wavy line impressions, checked surfaces, or fabric-impressed surfaces, but some pots were incised with herringbone and other geometric patterns or, more rarely, with pictorial imagery such as faces.
-Pots were coiled and paddled entirely by hand without the use of fast rotation such as a pottery wheel.
+Pots were coiled and paddled entirely by hand without the use of fast rotation, such as a pottery wheel.
 Some were slipped or brushed with red ochre.

-Pottery, agriculture, and permanent settlements have often been thought of the three defining characteristics of the Woodland period.
+Pottery, agriculture, and permanent settlements have often been thought of as the three defining characteristics of the Woodland period.
 However, it has become evident that, in some areas of North America, prehistoric cultural groups with a clearly Archaic cultural assemblage were making pottery without any evidence of the cultivation of domesticated crops.
 In fact, it appears that hunting and gathering continued as the basic subsistence economy and that subsistence horticulture/agriculture did not occur in much of the Southeast for a couple of thousand years after the introduction of pottery, and in parts of the Northeast, horticulture was never practiced.
 This research indicated that a fiber-tempered horizon of ceramics greatly predates 1000 BCE, first appearing about 2500 BCE in parts of Florida with the Orange culture and in Georgia with the Stallings culture.
 Nevertheless, these early sites were typical Archaic settlements, differing only in the use of basic ceramic technology.
 As such, researchers are now redefining the period to begin with not only pottery, but the appearance of permanent settlements, elaborate burial practices, intensive collection and/or horticulture of starchy seed plants (see Eastern Agricultural Complex), differentiation in social organization, and specialized activities, among other factors.
 Most of these are evident in the Southeastern Woodlands by 1000 BCE.

 In some areas, like South Carolina and coastal Georgia, Deptford culture pottery manufacture ceased after c.
 700 CE.